Mike Breen

-Michael Breen (born May 22, 1961) is an American play-by-play sports commentator for NBA on ABC and is the lead announcer for New York Knicks games on the MSG Network.
-Breen also calls NBA games for ESPN and was formerly a play-by-play announcer for the New York Giants' preseason games.
-Breen also called regular NFL season games for both NFL on Fox and NFL on NBC.
-Breen has been the lead play-by-play announcer for the NBA Finals on ABC since 2006.
+Michael Breen (born May 22, 1961) is an American play-by-play sports commentator.
+He has been the lead announcer for NBA games on ABC and ESPN since 2006, including the NBA Finals.
+He is also the lead announcer for New York Knicks games on the MSG Network.
+Breen previously called NFL regular season games for both NFL on Fox and NFL on NBC, as well as New York Giants preseason games.

 Biography

 Early life

-Breen was raised in Yonkers, New York and attended St. Paul the Apostle Catholic grammar school.
+Breen was raised in Yonkers, New York, and attended St. Paul the Apostle Catholic grammar school.
 He is a 1979 graduate of Salesian High School, and a 1983 graduate of Fordham University.